wehlutyk/thesis/content/4-discussion.md

 two organisms can have a dynamically stable interaction because they each look for a behaviour that they themselves create, without necessarily being aware of that fact (for instance mutual gaze of an infant and his mother, where the infant may not be aware that his mother maintains the gaze because he does too).
 Variations and detailed behaviours in this experimental paradigm have been extensively explored in this literature, providing further support for the results above [see for instance @bedia_quantifying_2014; @froese_embodied_2014].

+![Perceptual crossing setup introduced by @auvray_perceptual_2009.
+Each participant controls a cursor on a shared virtual line (red squares), to which a sensor is attached (black ticks next to the red squares).
+The movements of each participant's cursor are mirrored by a shadow cursor (blue squares).
+Each participant additionally has a fixed obstacle on the line (one obstacle for each participant, black squares).
+Participants do not see the line or cursors, but receive haptic feedback when their sensor touches the obstacle, the other participant's cursor, or its shadow.
+Reproduced from @de_jaegher_can_2010
+(©2010 H. De Jaegher, E. Di Paolo and S. Gallagher;
+Licenced under Creative Commons Attribution 3.0 Unported [\url{http://creativecommons.org/licences/by/3.0}]).
+](images/discussion/de_jaegher_can_2010-perceptual_crossing.jpg)

 Second, @de_jaegher_participatory_2007 argue that such stable interactions can acquire an autonomy of their own.
 An example that most people have experienced in everyday life usefully illustrates their point: when trying to cross someone else in the corridor of a train, and moving to the side to avoid them, at times the other person spontaneously moves to the same side you did;